certi-study/Algorithm/README.md

 ## 3. Delete IF statement in FOR statement
 blar blar

-## 4. Using POINTER instead of ARRAY
+## 4. No duplicate FOR statement
 blar blar

+## 5. Using POINTER instead of ARRAY
+blar blar

-## 5. Using SWITCH statement instead of ELSE IF statement when there are many cases
+## 6. Using SWITCH statement instead of ELSE IF statement when there are many cases
 blar blar

 ---